hackclub/hackclub/workshops/Tkinter/README.md

   tk.Button(F1,command=fun2,text="Next",bg="aqua",fg="black",width=20).place(x=612,y=530)
 ```

 In this function, we are showing up a new page in which we display a quote and a next button.
 As pages, we are using the Frame function.
-A Frame widget is used to organize a group of widgets.
+A-Frame widget is used to organize a group of widgets.
 It acts like a container that can be used to hold the other widgets.
 The rectangular areas of the screen are used to organize the widgets to the python application.
 Then in that frame, we display the quote at the center using the label function.
 Then we create a next button and give it a command fun2.
 Now let us create that function.

 ```python
 def fun2():